lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 cdk deploy --all --requires-approval never
 ```

 You can navigate to the CloudFormation service in the AWS console to monitor the deployment process.
-The CDK package will launch one CloudFormation stack with three nested stacks to deploy different logic components of the system.
+The CDK package will launch one CloudFormation stack with three nested stacks to deploy sub-systems.

 Once the deployment completes, you can find the website URL from the CloudFormation stack output.
-Use the username/password set up earlier in the Work team stage to log in to the website.
+Use the username/password set up earlier in the GroundTruth private team stage to log in to the website.
 ![CloudFormation stack output](static/cloudformation-stack-output.png)

-#### Useful commands

- * `cdk ls`          list all stacks in the app
- * `cdk synth`       emits the synthesized CloudFormation template
- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk docs`        open CDK documentation

 ## Add new users
-You can log in to the Accuracy Evaluation web portal using the user created in the step: **Set up a SageMaker GroundTruth work team using the AWS console**.
+You can log in to the Accuracy Evaluation web portal using the user created in the step: **Set up a SageMaker GroundTruth private team using the AWS console**.
 The same username/password will work for both the web portal and the A2I human review console.

 To add additional users to the system using the AWS console:
 - Navigate to SageMaker